paszu/3DSRepo/Part-3-(EmuNAND).md

 14. Boot EmuNAND, then change your theme in EmuNAND to uninstall menuhax from EmuNAND; it can cause problems if you don't and having a different theme on each will help you to tell them apart
 13. **If you see the SysNAND folder, then you are not on EmuNAND.
 DO NOT UPDATE, FIND WHAT WENT WRONG**
 10. Update your **EmuNAND** to the latest version using system settings
-11. Open the eShop on EmuNAND at least once to allow it to initialize databases
+11. Open the eShop on EmuNAND at least once to allow it to initialize databases (don't sign in)
-15. As your 3DS is setup right now, you must launch AuReiNAND from the Homebrew Launcher every time you want to boot EmuNAND; by the end of the guide you will boot into EmuNAND by default instead of SysNAND
+15. As your 3DS is setup right now, you must launch CakesFW from the Homebrew Launcher every time you want to boot EmuNAND; by the end of the guide you will boot into EmuNAND by default instead of SysNAND